Lepessov/task-manager/README.md

-#Task Manager REST API
+# Task Manager REST API
 This project provides a REST API for managing a task list with prioritization functionality based on importance and deadlines.
 Built with Laravel 10+, MySQL/PostgreSQL, and Swagger for API documentation.

-##Features
+## Features
-CRUD operations for tasks
+- CRUD operations for managing tasks
-Prioritization endpoint that returns tasks ordered by priority (calculated using importance and deadline) Database schema is created with migrations
+- Prioritization endpoint that returns tasks ordered by priority (calculated using importance and deadline)
+- Database schema managed through migrations
-Form Request Validation for input validation
+- Form request validation for input validation
-API Resource to format responses
+- API resources for consistent response formatting
-Basic error handling
+- Basic error handling
-API documentation with Swagger
+- API documentation generated with Swagger
-Test for prioritization logic
+- Unit tests for prioritization logic
-Tech Stack
+## Tech Stack
-Laravel 10+
+- Laravel 10+
-MySQL/PostgreSQL
+- MySQL or PostgreSQL
-Swagger for API documentation
+- Swagger for API documentation
-PHP 8.2 with Docker
+- PHP 8.2 with Docker
-Nginx for serving the application
+- Nginx for serving the application

-Installation
+## Installation

-Prerequisites
+### Prerequisites
-Before you start, ensure you have the following installed:
+Before you begin, ensure the following dependencies are installed:

 ## Docker and Docker Compose
 Git